aboutcode-org/scancode-toolkit/README.rst

 ============

 Before installing ScanCode make sure that you have installed the prerequisites properly.
-This means installing Python (Python 3.6 or higher is required).
+This means installing Python 3.9 for x86/64 architectures.
+(Python 3.6+ is supported).

 See `prerequisites <https://scancode-toolkit.readthedocs.io/en/latest/getting-started/install.html#prerequisites>`_
 for detailed information on the support platforms and Python versions.

 There are a few common ways to `install ScanCode <https://scancode-toolkit.readthedocs.io/en/latest/getting-started/install.html>`_.

-- `*Recommended* installation as an application: Download a release archive, extract and run.
+- **Installation as an application: Install Python 3.9, download a release archive, extract and run**. `This is the recommended installation method.
   <https://scancode-toolkit.readthedocs.io/en/latest/getting-started/install.html#installation-as-an-application-downloading-releases>`_

 - `Development installation from source code using a git clone